Beckman Institute for Advanced Science and Technology

 Applicants should prepare and upload a PDF file that describes your proposed research.
 Proposals are limited to two pages in length.
 Your proposal must include these elements within the two-page length:

 - The names of at least two (2) collaborating STC QCB faculty.
 You are required to discuss your proposal with prospective advisors and gain their approval before submission.
 Be sure to inform each advisor the name of your other advisor(s).
 You may work with faculty only at the University of Illinois or one faculty at the University of Illinois and one faculty at our partner institutions.
 A complete list of industry and academic partners can be found at the bottom of the STC QCB members webpage.
-If you choose to work with a collaborator outside the University of Illinois, research travel will be funded by the Center under your $20,000 allowance for supplies, research travel, and conferences.
+If you choose to work with a collaborator outside the University of Illinois, research travel may be funded by the Center under your $20,000 allowance for supplies, research travel, and conferences.

 Faculty support statements (< 1 page in length, at least 2 statements required)